 We could not measure the sound level of the unit as the summer season here is at peak and ceiling fan plus the noise coming out of the room would invalidate the actual sound level.
 Based on our experience with the fans and coolers testing, we can confidently say that the fans are less noisy as compared to the Corsair H100i V2, Reeven Naia 240, and Aerocool P7-L240.
 They can be heard but are not teasing.

 The Deepcool Captain 240EX RGB is a 240mm CLC cooling solution.
 It has a 240mm radiator with two TF120 non-LED 120mm fans.
 The dimension of the radiator is 274 x 120 x 27mm.
 The thickness of the radiator is 27mm.
 With 25mm fans the overall thickness would be 52mm.
 The thickness of the radiator with the fittings is 45mm.
 Radiator is made of aluminum hence it is lightweight.
 This is Deepcool’s own design.
 The radiator has 20 FPI.
 There is a gap of 105mm between any two fan mounting holes.
 The soft tubing is made from upgraded anti-explosion rubber tube manufactured using an anti-corrosion, crush resistant and thermostable material.
 The soft material tubing are bit flexible and don’t produce kinking which is always a plus.
 Deepcool is using mesh sleeve on the hoses to give them clean look.
-There is a refill port on the radiator, which to my surprise has a warranty void sticker pasted on it.

 The distinct design on this unit comes from the block itself.
 We have what it resembles to like an arc reactor like design on the top which really gives steampunk appearance.
 There is a glass pipe coming from the middle of the top side and going down the bottom chamber where the pump is located.
 This design approach has added more to the bold yet sublime looks and it is circumventing the Asetek patent on pump housing design.
 The RGB LED lighting is implemented on the top side of the block giving the dope look when the unit is powered on.
 There are two cables coming out of the pump housing.
 One is the sleeved 3-pin power cable and the other one is the flat 4-pin RGB cable.
 The base is made of copper and is polished finish but not mirror like.
 The base measures the 53x53mm.
 The back side is where the hoses are implemented in 90 degree rotary position, protruding the block quite a bit.
 Hoses can be rotated upward and downward position though there is a limited movement due to their orientation.
 The motor of the unit is built with a balanced closed impeller and high quality ceramic bearing to obtain the near-silent performance level.
 The pump has a rated speed of 2100±10% RPM at 12V.
 Power consumption is 1.8 Watts.
 Pump’s life expectancy is 120000 hours.
 Its operating voltage is 6 ~ 13.8 VDC.
 It draws maximum of 0.15A.